papanchi/ftwErika/README.md

 # trial
-hello pyph
+hello ftw foundation
 ----
 ## Authors

 * [Erika Ureta](https://github.com/papanchi/)

-> This is supposed to be a block of indented text
+> This is my first encounter with git please be kind

-	this is code
+	this is code block wow